Creating Your Own Wine Making Recipe

 varieties.
 Some are more naturally suited for making wine than others in terms of the nutrients, flavor astringency and sugars they naturally bring to the table.
 Others need to be brought into balance.

 Here's an example of what I mean.
 If you drink the juice from freshly squeezed wine grapes it will taste fairly pleasant.
 It will be sweet and flavorful; it wouldn't be too sour or bitter.
 But, if you drink the straight juice of freshly squeezed elderberries, I doubt you could even swallow it.
 The flavor would be too strong; the acidity would be very sharp, almost to the point of being bitter.
 Yet, we can make wine from elderberries just the same as we do wine grapes.
-We do so by bringing them into balance with other ingredients.
+We do so by bringing them into balance with other wine making ingredients.

 When you make wine from wine grapes you typically use 100 percent juice--no water added.
 When you make wine from blackberries, elderberries, and many other stronger-flavored fruits with higher acid, you must dilute the juice with water.
 Exactly how much water is up for debate, but what is not debatable is the need for dilution to some degree with such fruit.